Key Takeaways

 Lenders and financial institutions may contribute to an increase in your total loan balance by charging penalties and fees for missing payment deadlines or failing to make payments.
 They may also increase your interest rates.

-For example, most credit cards have variable interest rates, so they can change over time.
-Credit card companies may also raise your interest rates if you are late for several billing cycles.
+For example, most credit cards have variable interest rates, so they can change up or down over time.
+Credit card companies may also raise your credit card account’s interest rate to their “default interest rate” of 30% or higher if you are late for 30 days or more in any one billing cycle.

 Borrowers

-Why Your Total Loan Balance May Be Increasing
+Take Action To Reduce Your Total Loan Balance

 Seeing the total balance on your loan increase can be frustrating and confusing, especially when you are working hard to pay it off.
 But taking the time to understand why it may happen can help you prevent it.
 Once you pinpoint the reason for an increase, you can then work to reduce the amount you owe.